-Beginning on Monday, June 28 through Saturday, August 21, Louttit participates in the statewide Summer Reading Program.
+Our program runs Monday, June 28 through Saturday, August 21.
 There will be special prizes, programs, and incentives to keep readers engaged during the summer holiday.
 This year’s theme is Tales and Tails; join the Library in exploring imagination through reading and our exciting virtual events.

 Little Readers Challenge (Babies-PreK)